SethVandebrooke/node-project-template/docs/config/dev-homepage.md

 Out of the box...

-- **Eslint and Prettier**, set up for maintaining style rules and supporting auto formatting plugins.
+- **Eslint using Airbnb's styleguide**, set up for maintaining well formed, but fully editable, code style rules.
+- **Prettier**, ready to go for consistent code formatting.
 - **Grunt and Babel**, set up for pollyfilling, minifying and versioning builds
 - **Public vs Private documentation** so users see what's important and you see everything
 - **Multi-version support** for releases and public documentation